ibisba/knowledgebook/pages/hub_management/ibisba_hub.md

 permalink: hub_introduction.html
 folder: hub_management
 toc: false
+contributors: ["Munazah Andrabi , Jasper Koehorst]
 ---

 ## [IBISBAHub](https://hub.ibisba.eu) is a key part of the IBISBA ecosystem of facilities

-### The IBISBAHub is the place to share scientific information related to the IBISBA 1.0 project.
+### The IBISBAHub is the Place to Share Scientific Information Related to the IBISBA 1.0 Project.

 It serves as an online portal for: